-At the end of the classroom session, the course includes use of our TestPrep software on-site, meaning you can take a practice test before attempting the real one.
-We point you in the right direction to get your actual test scheduled, and upon your successful completion of it, we help you process the FAA application to get your Part 107 certificate on its way.
+After the course, we point you in the right direction to get your actual test scheduled.
+Upon your successful completion of it, we help you process the FAA application to get your Part 107 license on its way to you.

 Learn the FAA rules and regulations from true professionals - our courses are taught by FAA-rated helicopter instructors with thousands of flight hours.